pipinstallshan/pocket-option-trading-bot/README.md

 Contributions to this project are welcome!
 You can contribute by:

-`Reporting issues`: If you encounter any bugs or issues, please report them on the GitHub issue tracker.
+`Reporting issues`: If you encounter any bugs or issues, please report them on the GitHub issue tracker.<br></br>
-`Submitting pull requests`: If you have any improvements or new features, feel free to submit a pull request.
+`Submitting pull requests`: If you have any improvements or new features, feel free to submit a pull request.<br></br>
-`Providing feedback`: Your feedback is valuable and helps improve the project.
+`Providing feedback`: Your feedback is valuable and helps improve the project.<br></br>

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)